Getting the most from your PTSD treatment

 - Give yourself some ‘me’ time: Recovery can be tough and tiring process, so make sure to give yourself some time off and love.
 If you can, confide in friends and family about what you’re going through so they can help.

-- Be open: There are lots of approaches to recovery and reducing PTSD symptoms, so be open to activites and therapies which can augment your main treatment, or help you keep motivated to healing.
+- Be open: There are lots of approaches to recovery and reducing PTSD & C-PTSD symptoms, so be open to activities and therapies which can augment your main treatment, or help you keep motivated to healing.
 You can read about many of those here.

 - Build your confidence: PTSD & C-PTSD can knock your confidence, so help your recovery process by doing things to build your self-esteem and worth.

-- Get Support: As you probably know, PTSD can be very isolating, so try to find one person you can trust and talk things over with during your recovery.
+- Get Support: As you probably know, PTSD & C-PTSD can be very isolating, so try to find one person you can trust and talk things over with during your recovery.
 If you have no-one, you can call Samaritans on 116 123 for a friendly chat.

 - Work between your session where required: For some therapies like EMDR, you’re best to relax, but for some therapies and processes, there may be ‘work’ to do – speak to your therapist for the best course of action.